-The Center for Wellness and Disability Services is comprised of Counseling Services, Disability Services, and Wellness Education.
-The mission of the Center for Wellness and Disability Services is to provide comprehensive support to all students around mental health, wellness education, and disability support and accommodations.
+The Center for Wellness is comprised of Counseling Services, Accessibility Services, and Health Promotion and Education.
+The mission of the Center for Wellness is to provide comprehensive support to all students around mental health, wellness education, and accessibility support and accommodations.

 Counseling Services assists students with their mental health needs so that they may be successful in their academic pursuits.
 Counseling Services offers a safe, confidential environment where students can share thoughts and feelings: explore issues of concern and gain awareness and insight into their lives.
 Services are available to all Wentworth students without charge on a short-term basis, depending on individual need.